joseantonio2001/secure_framework/README.md

 This component focuses on integrating security practices directly into the development and operations workflow.

 - **Secure Secrets Management**: Guides the user in setting up and using Rails' encrypted credentials, ensuring no secret keys are ever committed to version control.
+- **Dependency Auditing**: Integrates automated vulnerability scanning for all project dependencies (gems), ensuring the application's supply chain is secure.

 ## Installation & Integration